kmolina15/cse15l-lab-reports/lab-report-4-week-8.md

 ## **Snippet 3**

-The third snippet should produce an array with one links: [].
+The third snippet should produce an array with one link: [https://sites.google.com/eng.ucsd.edu/cse-15l-spring-2022/schedule].

 Here is the test markdown file and the resulting links produced: